 Having a basic recovery kit is not optional

-Those who take their 4WD offroad without so much as a tyre gauge are asking for trouble.
-There are a few items that should be the Must have 4WD recovery kit.
+Those who take their 4WD off-road without so much as a tyre gauge are asking for trouble.
+There are a few items that should be in a must have 4WD recovery kit.
 Keep it in the 4WD at all times, and you never have to worry about it.

 You need rated recovery points

 I only know of one 4WD that comes from the factory floor with Rated recovery points; the Isuzu MUX.
 That means every single other 4WD does not have points that are suitable for winching, towing or snatching off unless they have been replaced with aftermarket ones.

 If you haven’t got at least one rated recovery point on the front of your 4WD, and one on the rear, you shouldn’t be heading off road.

 For the rear, you can get a Recovery hitch, but take the time to consider how strong your tow bar is too!
 Trying to recover a 4WD without rated recovery points is extremely dangerous and can easily result in damage to your 4WD or injury to people.